Personal information charter

 You can find out about the personal information we hold about you by making a subject access request under the Data Protection Act 1998.
 You are entitled to:

-- information about whether the department is processing your personal data
+- information about whether we are processing your personal data

 - a description of the data we hold about you, the reasons why we are holding it and details of the recipients or types of recipients to whom it may be disclosed (eg Ofsted)